 Your kitty deserves some prime potty space too.

-Otherwise, they might not learn to love their litter box, which could lead to some unpleasant outcomes around your home.
+Otherwise, they might not learn to love their litter tray which could lead to some unpleasant outcomes around your home.

-When it comes to successful litter box training, nothing’s more important than picking the right litter and litter box.
+When it comes to successful litter training, nothing’s more important than picking the right litter and litter tray.

 Humans get spacious bathrooms, dogs get the great outdoors, and your cat should get all the room they need as well.

 But “all the room they need” may mean something different for a kitten than it does for an adult cat.
-Some kittens may find a full-sized litter box intimidating.
-A smaller litter tray may be a wiser choice.
+Some kittens may find a full-sized litter tray or box intimidating.
+A smaller litter tray or box may be a wiser choice.

-As a general rule of paw, aim for a litter box that’s roughly 1 ½ times your kitten’s body length.
-And make sure the sides of the tray are low enough to let them climb in without jumping or straining.
+As a general rule of paw, aim for a litter tray or box that’s roughly 1 ½ times your kitten’s body length.
+Make sure the sides are low enough to let them climb in without jumping or straining.

 Then, as your cat grows up, you can start switching to bigger trays or boxes.
 Actually, some kitty litter-training kits come equipped with multiple trays in escalating sizes.